Research in Albany Tour 2019

-Join the NYG&B for the annual Research in Albany trip, featuring three days of assisted research and genealogical camaraderie with the people who know New York best.
+Join the NYG&B for the annual Research in Albany tour, featuring three days of assisted research and genealogical camaraderie with the people who know New York best.

 Research at the New York's top repositories: The New York State Library and the Archives are both rich in material available nowhere else that pertains to people who have lived throughout New York State.

 Research assistance from experts: Participants complete a research questionnaire before the trip, and our expert consultants provide feedback on not only their questions but how to focus the research itself.

 Bond with like-minded genealogy enthusiasts: It's fun to research with a group!
 Share tips and discoveries in the stacks, and socialize and network at our group meals, receptions, and outings.

 This trip routinely sells out, so we recommend reserving your spot as early as possible.
 NYG&B members receive an early bird discount for registration through May 31, 2019.

 We open the tour with a group breakfast on Wednesday morning, and then proceed to the Archives and Library for orientation.